-At Pleasant Valley Dental, we know a trip to the dentist isn’t exactly a relaxing vacation, but with sedation dentistry your dental visits can be that much more… pleasant!
-Whether going to the dentist just makes you uncomfortable—we get it, having someone work in your mouth is not ideal—or your dental fear is so crippling you haven’t seen a dentist in years, we would love to help you get the care you need in a way that’s relaxed and comfortable.
-Never fear, sedation dentistry is here!
+At Pleasant Valley Dental, we know a trip to the dentist isn’t exactly a relaxing vacation, but with sedation dentistry, your dental visits can be that much more… pleasant!
+Whether going to the dentist just makes you uncomfortable—we get it, having someone work in your mouth is not ideal—or your dental fear is so crippling you haven’t seen a dentist in years, we would love to help you get the care you need in a way that’s more relaxed and less stressful.

 Oral conscious sedation comes in the form of a prescription sedative that your dentist will prescribe before your appointment.
 The specific medication used will depend on the nature and severity of your anxiety, and your individual needs and preferences.
 You will take the sedative about an hour before your dental appointment to help you relax.

 Sedation is not the same as general anesthesia.
-General anesthesia is designed to numb your entire body and “knock you out” or put you entirely to sleep, and requires assisted breathing.
+General anesthesia is designed to numb your entire body and “knock you out” or put you entirely to sleep, requiring continually assisted breathing.
 Sedation is designed to put you in a deep, relaxed, waking dreamlike state.
-You may fall asleep, but will be easily awakened and should be able to respond to the doctor throughout your appointment and you will be able to breathe easily on your own.
+You may fall asleep, but will be easily awakened and should be able to respond to the doctor throughout your appointment while breathing easily on your own throughout.

-Sedation does produce some amnesic effects, so the details of your appointment will be fuzzy and it will be over before you can say “aah.”
+Sedation does produce some amnesiac effects, so the details of your appointment will be fuzzy–and it will be over before you can say “aah.”

-If you have any questions about sleep apnea, we would love to speak with you.
-Contact your Vernon dentists, Dr. Bicknell, Dr. Denk, or Dr. Montian at Pleasant Valley Dental today!
+If you have any questions about sedation dentistry, we would love to speak with you.
+Contact your Vernon dentists, Dr. Bicknell, Dr. Denk, or Dr. Montian, at Pleasant Valley Dental today!